- The series just qualified as a TV show

 The goal of a good third act is to create a surprising outcome that was inevitable.
 This seems like a paradox but see every great movie ever written for examples of how this concept is executed.

 A Brighter Future For The Franchise?

-Star Wars has always needed a triumvirate of collaboration:
+Star Wars has always needed a trio of collaboration:

 - The Crazy Vision Guy who comes up with spectacular wonders, weird characters and new adventures.

 - The Grounded Realism Guy who tells Crazy Visionary Guy to cool it with the midichlorians.
 He aligns the franchise with the expectations of genre, canon and the fans to create a sense that somewhere in space this could all be happening right now.

 - The Competent Craftsman Guy(s) who apply traditional cinematic storytelling techniques to the vision and the lore.